Asterix (character): References in other works

 Asterix is referred to in The Adventures of Tintin, in the story Tintin and the Picaros, in which one of the revellers in the Carnaval wears an Asterix costume.
 The reverse happens in "Asterix the Legionary", where one of the Belgian soldiers wears Tintin's distinctive hairstyle, and in Asterix in Belgium, where two characters Thomson and Thompson from The Adventures of Tintin make a guest appearance.

 The series is also referred to in Larry Gonick's The Cartoon History of the Universe Volume 2.
 Asterix, Obelix and Vitalstatistix appear in several panels depicting the historical invasion of Rome by the Gauls.

+In Miraculous: Tales of Ladybug & Cat Noir, Bakerix which is one of the akumatized forms of Rolland Dupain is modelled after Asterix.